Ends in

 AWS Secrets Manager Cheat Sheet

-• A secret management service that enables you to easily rotate, manage, and retrieve database credentials, API keys, and other secrets throughout their lifecycle.
+• AWS Secrets Manager is a secret management service that enables you to securely rotate, manage, and retrieve database credentials, API keys, OAuth tokens, and other secrets throughout their lifecycle.
+It eliminates the need to hard-code credentials in applications and improves security posture.

 Features

-• You can rotate secrets on a schedule or on demand by using the Secrets Manager console, AWS SDK, or AWS CLI.
+• Secret Rotation: Rotate secrets on schedule or on demand via console, AWS SDK, or CLI.

 • Tutorials dojo strip

-• Database credentials, on-premises resource credentials, SaaS application credentials, third-party API keys, and SSH keys.
+• Supported Secrets: Database credentials, on-premises credentials, SaaS credentials, API keys, SSH keys, JSON documents.

-• Secrets can be cached on the client side, and updated only during a secret rotation.
+• Client-Side Caching: Secrets can be cached and updated during rotations.

 How Secret Rotation Works